technion046195/technion_046195_2020_spring/_workshops/workshop_02/workshop_02.md

 **Realizations**: The outcomes of the random variable, i.e., the output value we get for a random outcome of the process, is called realization.
-We usually denote random variables by upper case letter and denote their realization using the equivalent lower case one, for example, the random variable $X$ and its realization $x$.
+We usually denote random variables by upper case letter and denote their realization using the equivalent lower case one, for example, the random variable $$X$$ and its realization $$x$$.

 In many cases, the term samples is used to refer to the realizations themselves without making the distinction between the actual samples and the result of the random variable operating in them.